sagemath/trac_to_gh/Issue 7784.md

 # Issue 7784: sagenb -- either include setup.cfg if it is human-written or put it in the .hgignore file

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7784

 Original creator: was